 - Discuss evidence-based approach to healthcare and medical practice.

 Interpret published research findings.

-Physicians, nurses, pharmacists, dentists, allied health practitioners, researchers, educators, administrators and public health specialists.
+Physicians, nurses, pharmacists, dentists, allied health practitioners, researchers, educators, and administrators.

 Institute for Population Health